Aegislash Best Moveset

 Run Stance Change on Aegislash.
 It's the ability that defines how you build around it and the main reason it holds a competitive niche.

 Aegislash fills the balanced role.
-It's leaning toward the physical side (base 50 Attack).
+It's a mixed attacker with base 50 Attack and 50 Sp.
+Atk.
 At base 60 Speed, it won't be moving first often.
 And it's tanky enough to absorb a few hits.

 Introduced in X & Y, Aegislash has appeared in 6 games across 5 generations.
 Later debuts mean fewer total appearances, but it's been a consistent presence since its introduction.